-Code Message Explanation Severity Code IEU061 ACTR COUNTER EXCEEDED Self-explanatory.
+Code Message Explanation Severity Code IEU061 ACTR COUNTER EXCEEDED Self-explanatory, conditional assembly terminated.
 12 IEU062 GENERATED STRING GREATER THAN 255 CHARACTERS Self-explanatory.
 8 IEU063 EXPRESSION 1 OF SUB- STRING IS ZERO OR MINUS Self-explanatory.
 8 IEU064 EXPRESSION 2 OF SUB- STRING IS ZERO OR MINUS Self-explanatory.
 8 IEU065 INVALID OR ILLEGAL TERM IN ARITHMETIC EXPRESSION The value of a SETC symbol used in the arith- metic expression is not composed of decimal digits, or the parameter is not a self-defining term.
 8 IEU066 UNDEFINED OR DUP- LICATE KEYWORD OPERAND OR EXCESSIVE POSITIONAL OPERANDS The same keyword operand occurs more than once in the macro instruction; a keyword is not defined in a prototype statement; in a mixed mode macro instruction, more positional operands are specified than are specified in the prototype.
 12 IEU067 EXPRESSION 1 OF SUB- STRING GREATER THAN LENGTH OF CHARACTER EXPRESSION Self-explanatory.
-8 IEU068 GENERATION TIME DICTIONARY AREA OVERFLOWED See Dictionary Size and Source Statement Complexity.
+8 IEU068 GENERATION TIME DICTIONARY AREA OVERFLOWED See Correction of Dictionary Overflow and Dictionary Size and Source Statement Complexity.
 12 IEU069 VALUE OF EXPRESSION 2 OF SUBSTRING GREATER THAN 8 Self-explanatory.
-8 IEU070 FLOATING POINT CHARACTERISTIC OUT OF RANGE Self-explanatory.
+8 IEU070 FLOATING POINT CHARACTERISTIC OUT OF RANGE Exponent too large for length of defining field, exponent modifier has caused loss of all significant digits.
 12 IEU071 ILLEGAL OCCURRENCE OF LCL, GBL, OR ACTR STATEMENT LCL, GBL, or ACTR statement is not in proper place in the program.
 8 IEU072 ILLEGAL RANGE ON ISEQ STATEMENT Self-explanatory.
-4 IEU073 ILLEGAL NAME FIELD Either a statement which requires a name has been written without a name, or a statement has a name which is not allowed to have a name.
+4 IEU073 ILLEGAL NAME FIELD Either a statement which requires a name is blank, or a statement has a name which should be blank, or a name entry required to be a sequence symbol is not a sequence symbol.
 8 IEU074 ILLEGAL STATEMENT IN COPY CODE OR SYSTEM MACRO Self-explanatory.
 8